AM207-Study-Group/Bayesian-Optimization-with-pymc3/README.md

 # Bayesian Optimization with pymc3

-This is a paper-reproducing project for AM207 in 2018 Fal.
+This is a paper-reproducing project for AM207 in 2018 Fall.
 Check our course website for more info: http://am207.info/

 We repeated and explained how Bayesian Optimization works, according to the following 2012 paper: